-Amy Laurent, Ed.M, OTR/L is a pediatric occupational therapist who holds a Master’s degree in Special Education.
+Amy Laurent, Ph.D., OTR/L is a developmental psychologist and a registered pediatric occupational therapist.
 Currently in private practice, Amy specializes in the education of children with autism spectrum disorders (ASD) and related developmental disabilities.
-The majority of Amy’s work involves collaborating with and supporting school teams and families.
+The majority of Amy’s work involves collaborating with and supporting early intervention teams, school teams, and families.
 Her consultative services focus on the creation of educational programs and environments that facilitate children’s active engagement and learning at home, in schools, and throughout their communities.
-The SCERTS Model, of which she is a co-author, along with differentiated instruction and developmental theory guide her practice.
-She works with educational teams in K-12 schools, pre-schools, and early intervention programs.
+The SCERTS Model, of which she is a coauthor, along with differentiated instruction and developmental theory guide her practice.

-Her publications, including a chapter in the Handbook of Autism and Pervasive Developmental Disorders (3rd ed) have focused on emotional regulation in children and adolescents with ASD and its impact on later social competence.
-She frequently lectures and provides training throughout the United States and internationally on the SCERTS Model and other topics related to therapeutic and educational intervention for children with ASD.
+Amy’s current research interests involve examining the relationship between characteristics of young children diagnosed with Autism and strategies used by parents to support them within the context of natural routines and play.
+Her publications focus on social communication and emotional regulation in individuals diagnosed with ASD.
+She frequently lectures and provides training throughout the United States and internationally on the SCERTS Model, and other topics related to therapeutic and educational intervention for children with ASD.

 Amy conducts assessments using the SCERTS Assessment Process (SAP), at the request of families, school systems, and/or agencies.
 The SAP is a curriculum-based assessment designed to identify areas of strength, as well as areas of need in a child’s developmental profile.
 Specifically, a child’s social communicative and emotional regulatory abilities are assessed through direct observations of the child in his home, school, and community environments.
 The SAP also assesses the effectiveness of the interactive and educational supports provided by the child’s communicative partners.
 By observing both the child and the child’s partners, a greater understanding of factors that lead to the child’s social competence and success can be achieved.